 The FS report will include cost estimates with a level of detail appropriate for a feasibility study (not construction contractor cost estimates).
-Recommendations for follow-up work prior to remediation, if any, will also be included.
+Recommendations for follow-up investigation work prior to remediation, if any, will also be included.

-9.0 SCHEDULE
+11.0 SCHEDULE

-A draft schedule for completion of the Focused RI/FS is provided below.
+A draft schedule for completion of the RI/FS is provided below.
 Proposed durations for investigation activities and report preparation are presented.
 The start date of these activities is dependent upon approval of this work plan by NYSDEC.
-The schedule will be reassessed as appropriate as potential impacts due to the Covid-19 pandemic continue to evolve.